 For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

-Fishing Report: Wrightsville Beach, NC Fishing Forecast-November 2022
+Fishing Report: Wrightsville Beach, NC Fishing Forecast-September 2023

-The bigger Reds (Bulls) start to show up in the ocean on hard bottoms and around the inlets during September and run until later November; this year has been a good early fall Bull Red bite.
+The bigger Reds are starting to show up in the ocean on hard bottoms and around the inlets.
 You never know when you might hook one of these hard fighting fish.
 When I fish for bigger Reds, I use fresh cut or live menhaden and mullet.
-I use fish finder rigs with a TroKar TK5 AP 8/0 or 9/0 circle hook and eighty-pound Berkley Big game mono leaders.
-Do not forget to keep your drag tight when using circle hook so they will do their job.
-One tip I can give you when fishing for Bull Reds, is do not use to light of tackle for these bigger Reds.
+I use carolina rigs with TroKar TK5 8/0 or 9/0 AP circle hooks and eighty-pound clear Berkley Big game mono leaders.
+Don’t forget to keep your drag tight when using circle hook so the hook will do its job.
+One tip I can give you when fishing for Bull (Old) Reds, is don’t use to light of tackle for these bigger Reds.
 If you fight them to long, there is a chance you can tire them out too much and kill them.
 Try a med/heavy rod and a reel with at least thirty-pound mono or braid, this will help you get the fish in quicker; with a better chance of a good release.
-Check to see if the Redfish has a yellow tag in its back; there are a fair amount of tagged Big Reds out there.
+Check to see if the Drum has a yellow tag in its back; there are a fair amount of tagged Big Reds out there.

 Capt.
 Jot Owens